jrodewig/wanderahead.github.io/_posts/2025-04-12-more-than-a-pit-stop-a-perfect-day-in-valdosta-ga.md

 a stop-off on your drive.
 Take a day to explore some of what this southern town has to offer.

-## Spend the morning at Wild Adventures
+## Spend the Morning at Wild Adventures

 <img
   src="/assets/img/2025-04-12-more-than-a-pit-stop-a-perfect-day-in-valdosta-ga/wild-adventures-valdosta-ga-665.webp"